top of page

 *This is a very challenging population to count accurately.
 And while a lot of planning and research goes into making sure we get the most complete picture as possible, things like the weather on the day of the count and a change in counting strategies can impact the results.
 The Point in Time Count is a one-day census required by the federal government, and although it provides a helpful snapshot of the situation, it should not be considered an exclusive measuring tool.

-1,838 people were counted in 2024.
-This is up from 1,436 in 2023.
-While the number of people counted on that single night increased, this was very much expected by both city officials and nonprofit leaders.
+1,838 people were counted in 2024, which was a 28% increase from 1,436 in 2023.
+While the number of people counted on that single night increased, this was very much expected by both city officials and nonprofit leaders due to factors like the end of COVID era funding and a lack of affordable housing.
+In 2025, however, we saw a decrease of 2.4%.

 bottom of page